jbirddog/blue/README.md

 1. Goto 1

 Because of this "late binding" approach, the host can change the values that the BlueVM uses to execute.
 The outer interpreter requires that the host termintes execution properly.
-One way to do this is with the `halt` opcode.
+One way to do this is with the `exit` opcode.

 ## Opcode Map Structure